kayahr/wastelib/doc/combat.md

 ### Combat Sides

 Combat does not operate directly on raw encounter actions.
-Before a round starts, the engine flattens nearby encounter groups into combat sides.
+Before a round starts, the engine turns source encounter groups into combat groups and assigns those combat groups to combat sides.

 Important rules:

+- one encounter action can contribute up to three source groups
 - groups are assigned to sides by side identity, not by encounter record
 - multiple nearby encounters that belong to the same non-player side can therefore join one fight
-- when they do, their groups are appended into one shared combat side
+- when they do, their source groups are appended as separate combat groups in one shared combat side
+- those groups are not merged into one HP pool or one shared group size; they stay separate combat groups under the same side
 - a combat side has `7` group slots
 - a battle has at most `4` sides total
 - one of those sides is always the player-controlled side